 Chatrooms and social networking sites are the more obvious sources of inappropriate and harmful behaviour and pupils are not allowed to access those sites in school.
-Many pupils own or have access to hand held devices and parents are encouraged to consider measures to keep their children safe when using the internet and social media at home and in the community.
+Many pupils own or have access to hand held devices and parents are encouraged to consider measures to keep their children safe when using the internet and social media at home and in the community The Online Safety Policy can be found on the school website along with other safeguarding and online safety advice (see tabs).

-The school's E-Safety explains how we try to keep pupils safe in school and protect and educate pupils in the safe use of technology.
+The school's Online Safety Policy explains how we try to keep pupils safe in school and protect and educate pupils in the safe use of technology.
+The school has appropriate filters and monitoring systems in place to protect children from potentially harmful online material.

 Cyberbullying and sexting by pupils will be treated as seriously as any other type of bullying and will be managed through our anti-bullying procedures (see 'Sexting' below).
 Serious incidents may be managed in line with our sexual exploitation policy or child protection procedures.

-All staff receive online safety training and the school's online safety co-ordinator is: Sarah Burnard (Computing Lead).
+All staff receive online safety training and the school's online safety co-ordinator is: Sarah Burnard.